 For the Guardian: Getting Additional Court Orders

-Selling or disposing of any of the ward's property requires court approval first.
-Read this section to find out how to get court permission to sell the ward's property, and what to do if someone has wrongly disposed of the ward's property without court permission.
+Selling or disposing of any of the protected person's property requires court approval first.
+Read this section to find out how to get court permission to sell the protected person's property, and what to do if someone has wrongly disposed of their property without court permission.